floweredscarf/su25/labs/lab07/index.md

 }
 ```

 Here, we introduce the new keyword `extends`.
-This keyword goes after the declaration of a class, and indicates that the declared class "inherits" from the following class, which we call the superclass.
+This keyword goes after the declaration of a class, and indicates that the declared class "inherits" from the following class, which we call the **superclass**.
 In this case, `Cat` inherits from `Animal`.
 What does inheritance actually provide?
 An inheriting class implicitly contains, or "inherits", all of the non-private variables and methods from its superclass.

+{: .info}
-Note that a class can only `extend`, or inherit from, one other class.
+>Note that a class can only `extend`, or inherit from, one other class.
 This is because, if inheriting from two or more were allowed, then it would be possible to inherit conflicting definitions of a method, and impossible to resolve that (which class would get priority in having its definition utilized).

 ### Overriding Methods